Adrian Yañez: Ultimate Fighting Championship

-Yañez was scheduled to make his UFC debut against Aaron Phillips on October 31, 2020, at UFC Fight Night: Hall vs. Silva.
+Yañez was scheduled to make his UFC debut against Aaron Phillips on October 31, 2020, at UFC Fight Night 181.
 However on October 20, Phillips pulled out due to an undisclosed injury.
 Instead, Yañez faced promotional newcomer Victor Rodriguez.
 Yañez won the bout via head kick knockout in the first round.
 This win earned him Performance Fight of the Night award.

-Yañez faced Gustavo Lopez on March 20, 2021, at UFC on ESPN: Brunson vs. Holland.
+Yañez faced Gustavo Lopez on March 20, 2021, at UFC on ESPN 21.
 He won the fight via walkoff knockout in round three.
 This win earned him the Performance of the Night award.

-Yañez faced Randy Costa at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
+Yañez faced Randy Costa at UFC on ESPN 27 on July 24, 2021.
 After getting dominated in the first round, Yañez rallied back in the second round winning by technical knockout.
 This fight earned him the Performance of the Night award.

 As the first bout of his new four-fight contract, Yañez faced Davey Grant on November 20, 2021, at UFC Fight Night 198.
 He won the bout via split decision, although 12 of 12 media scores gave it to Yañez.
 The bout earned both fighters the Fight of the Night award.

 Yañez faced Tony Kelley on June 18, 2022, at UFC on ESPN 37.
 At the weigh-ins on June 17, Kelley weighed in at 137.5 pounds, 1.5 pounds over the non-title bantamweight limit.
 As a result, the bout proceeded as a catchweight and Kelley forfeited 20% of his purse to Yañez.
 He won the bout in the first round via TKO stoppage.
 This win earned him his fourth Performance of the Night award.

 Yañez faced Rob Font on April 8, 2023, at UFC 287 He lost the bout via TKO in the first round.

 Yañez faced Jonathan Martinez on October 14, 2023, at UFC Fight Night 230.
 After being dropped twice with leg kicks, Yañez lost the fight via TKO in round two.

 Yañez faced Vinicius Salvador on May 18, 2024, at UFC Fight Night 241.
 He won the bout by technical knockout from punches in the first round.

 Replacing Said Nurmagomedov who withdrew for unknown reasons, Yañez faced Daniel Marcos on December 14, 2024 at UFC on ESPN 63.
 Yanez lost the fight by split decision.

 Yañez was scheduled to face Cristian Quiñónez on November 8, 2025 at UFC on ESPN 73.
 However during fight week, Quiñónez withdrew from the bout for unknown reasons and the bout was subsequently cancelled.

+Yañez faced Ricky Simón on March 28, 2026 at UFC Fight Night 271.
+The bout was declared a majority draw.
+14 out of 15 media outlets scored the bout for Yanez.

+Yañez faced Cody Garbrandt on July 11, 2026, at UFC 329.
+He won the fight by technical knockout in the first round.

+Yañez is scheduled to face Juan Díaz on November 14, 2026, at UFC 334.